mabusamra1/AIML-4G-Apps-Melicious-Attack-Classifiers/README.md

 ## Context

-The goal of this project is to define a self-adaptive secuirty mechanism in 4G/5G cellular networks to detect/prevent attacks launched by cellular devices.
+The goal of this project is to define an inteligent self-adaptive mechanism for securing 4G/5G cellular networks which detects/prevents attacks launched by cellular devices.
 The mechanism includes data exploration and quality check of the network generated data and select the best model based on the performance of the classifiers (k-nearest neighbors, logistic regression, decision trees, and support vector machines).
 The dataset used is related to network intrusion detection generatde over 5G wireless network and comes from [kaggle](https://www.kaggle.com/datasets/humera11/5g-nidd-dataset).